brunomaga/brunomaga.github.io/_posts/2023-08-18-GPTlite-data-parallelism.md

 }
 ```

 We're almost done now.
-Once we have our config file properly calibrated, the implementation is straighforward.
+Once we have our config file properly calibrated, the implementation is straightforward.
 All boilerplate that PyTorch requires for parallelism and data loaders is managed internally by DeepSpeed.
 So we only need to setup DeepSpeed as:

 ```python
 def main_deepspeed(n_epochs=100, random_seed=42):